 Instructions

-• Make the Tangzhong.
-In a small pot, whisk the water and all-purpose flour together.
+• In a small pot, whisk the water and all-purpose flour together.
 Cook over medium heat, whisking constantly, for 4-5 minutes until the mixture is thick and paste-like.
 Scrape it into a bowl and set it aside.

 3/4 cup (155 g) water, 1/4 cup (35 g) all-purpose flour

-• Make the Dough.
-In a stand mixing bowl, mix the all-purpose flour, sugar, yeast, and salt until combined.
+• In a stand mixing bowl, mix the all-purpose flour, sugar, yeast, and salt until combined.
 Then add the milk, egg, vanilla, and tangzhong.
 Knead on low speed until it forms a rough dough ball.

 3 1/2 cups (455 g) all-purpose flour, 1/3 cup (66 g) granulated sugar, 2 teaspoons instant yeast, 1 teaspoon fine sea salt, 1/2 cup (113 g) whole milk, 1 (50 g) large egg, 1 teaspoon vanilla extract, Tangzhong

-• Knead the dough.
-Gradually mix in the softened butter, one tablespoon at a time, ensuring each addition is incorporated fully.
+• Gradually mix in the softened butter, one tablespoon at a time, ensuring each addition is incorporated fully.
 Knead for 10-11 minutes or until the dough becomes smooth and elastic, sticking just to the bottom of the bowl.
-Adjust the consistency as needed with small amounts of flour or milk.
-If it's too wet and sticky, add flour one tablespoon at a time.
-If it's too dry, add half a tablespoon of milk at a time.

 6 tablespoons (84 g) unsalted butter

-• Prepare the baking pan.
-Lightly grease an 8×3 spring form pan.
+• Lightly grease an 8×3 spring form pan.
 See notes below for other pan sizes.

-• Make the cinnamon filling.
-Combine the butter, brown sugar, and cinnamon until smooth.
+• Combine the butter, brown sugar, and cinnamon until smooth.

 1/2 cup (113 g) unsalted butter, 2/3 cup (135 g) light brown or dark brown sugar, 2 tablespoons ground cinnamon, Pinch fine sea salt

-• Roll the dough.
-Roll the dough out on a lightly floured surface into an 18×12 rectangle.
+• Roll the dough out on a lightly floured surface into an 18×12 rectangle.
 Spread the brown sugar cinnamon filling to the edges.

-• Cut the rolls.
-Cut six, 2-inch strips.
+• Cut six 2-inch strips.
 Roll up the first strip, then continue rolling it with the second and third strips.
 You will have a large cinnamon roll now.
 Lift the next strip and wrap it around the roll, repeating with the remaining two strips.
-Transfer the giant roll to the greased spring form pan.
+Transfer the giant roll to the greased springform pan.
 Cover the top with plastic wrap, and let it rise in a warm place until doubled in size and fills the pan, another 45-60 minutes.
-The middle of the roll will likely poof up out of the pan, you can gently press the center back down before baking.
+The middle of the roll will likely puff up out of the pan.
+You can gently press the center back down before baking.
 Preheat the oven to 325°F (162°C) during this time.

-• Make the cream cheese icing.
-Mix the cream cheese, butter, and powdered sugar in a stand mixing bowl until smooth.
+• Mix the cream cheese, butter, and powdered sugar in a stand mixing bowl until smooth.
 Then mix in the heavy cream, vanilla, and salt.

 6 tablespoons (84 g) unsalted butter, 3 ounces (3 oz) cream cheese, 1 cup (115 g) powdered sugar, 3-4 tablespoons milk or heavy cream, 1 teaspoon vanilla extract, pinch fine sea salt

-• Frost with the icing and enjoy!
-Spoon the glaze over the warm cinnamon roll cake so that it melts down into the cake for gooey centers.
+• Spoon the glaze over the warm cinnamon roll cake so that it melts down into the cake for gooey centers.
 You may not care to use all of the icing, which is fine!
 Then cut into slices and enjoy!

 Video